knative/docs/docs/install/upgrade-installation.md

 ---

 To upgrade your Knative components and plugins, run the `kubectl apply` command to install the subsequent release.
-We recommend upgrading by a single minor version number.
+We recommend upgrading by a single [minor](https://semver.org/) version number.
 For example, if you have v0.6.0 installed, you should upgrade to v0.7.0 before attempting to upgrade to v0.8.0.
 To verify the version number you currently have installed, see
 [Checking your installation version](./check-install-version.md).

-If you installed Knative using the Operator plug-in, the upgrade process will differ.
-See []() to learn how to upgrade an install managed by the Operator.
+If you installed Knative using the either the [eventing-operator](https://github.com/knative/eventing-operator) or [serving-operator](https://github.com/knative/serving-operator) plug-ins, the upgrade process will differ.
+See the [serving-operator upgrade guide](https://github.com/knative/serving-operator/blob/master/doc/upgrade_guide.md) and the [eventing-operator upgrade guide](https://github.com/knative/eventing-operator/blob/master/doc/upgrade_guide.md) to learn how to upgrade an install managed by the operators.

 ## Before you begin